gazebosim/docs/Tutorials/Moving_robot/moving_robot.md

     `ign gazebo car_demo.sdf`

-* Start the simulation(play button at the bottom left)
 * In another terminal type

     `ign topic -e -t /gazebo/keyboard/keypress`

      this command will display all messages sent on `/gazebo/keyboard/keypress` topic.
-* In the ignition window press different keys and should see numbers on the terminal where you run the
+* In the ignition window press different keys and you should see data(numbers) on the terminal where you run the

     `ign topic -e -t /gazebo/keyboard/keypress`